 The key to qualifying for innocent spouse relief is to prove that the innocent spouse did not benefit from the funds that should have gone to pay the tax liability.

 Misconceptions about Innocent Spouse Relief

-There are some common misconceptions about when the innocent spouse can qualify.
+There are some common misconceptions about when an innocent spouse can qualify.
 Here are a few examples (that are true statements):

 - Those who are not truly “innocent” can also qualify.

 - Evidence that the innocent spouse earned the income might not be a problem.

 - You do not need to be divorced to qualify for innocent spouse relief.

 - If your spouse died, the estate can qualify for relief if the decedent would have qualified if they were living.